 JFY Peer Support Network

 In 2016, Julia Farr Youth (JFY) started a peer support network in Unley for young adults living with disability aged 18 to 35.
 The purpose of the group is for young people to connect with each other, share information, and get involved in their local community.
-This year, the network has expanded to connect with a greater number of young people with peer support meetings held every month in Unley and in Salisbury.
+Today the network has expanded to connect with a greater number of young people with peer support meetings held every month in Unley and in Salisbury.

 JFY recognised the power of peer support and wanted to share their knowledge and life experiences with other young people.
 We saw the need for a peer support program that addresses the social and community isolation experienced by young adults living with disability aged 18 to 35.
 JFY came up with the idea to create an opportunity for young people living with disability to come together on a regular basis and the JFY Peer Support Network was formed.